piercingecho/flare-capture/README.md

 - threeBulbAlg: Uses shapeFinder multiple times to find each part of the three bulbs.
 Afterwards, it uses the csv file and colors it collected to determine the concentration.

      Further in depth:
+	threeBulbAlg uses shapeFinder twice, the second time with x_reverse = True, in order to find what will likely be the top bulb of one side, and the bottom bulb of the opposing side.
+(If this doesn't make sense, hold the bulb structure at a slight angle and read about shapeFinder).
+From this, it determines the bulb that has a lower y value, and relocates the other side's bulb with a restricted ymin and ymax.
+From there, it uses findBulbSections to find the size of each bulb in pixels, then some simple math to find the centers of the top two bulbs.
+From there, we do a similar algorithm and restrict the y values to a slightly higher amount, so that we will be certain to find the center 2 bulbs then the bottom 2 bulbs.

+	From there, we use avgColorFilter on each bulb in order to get their color values.
+We intend to later add in functionality with